-Table 3.8-19 Comparison of Bakersfield to Palmdale Project Section Build Alternative1 Impacts for Hydrology and Water Resources
+Table 3.8-19 Comparison of Bakersfield to Palmdale Project Section Build Alternative Impacts for Hydrology and Water Resources

-Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Construction Impact HWR #1: Temporary Construction Impacts to Floodplains and Floodways All B-P Build construction.
-All B-P Build Alternatives would avoid or minimize impacts on floodplains during construction.
-Impact HWR #2: Temporary Construction Impacts to Drainage Patterns, Stormwater Runoff, and Hydraulic Capacity All B-P Build Alternatives would avoid or minimize impacts on drainage patterns, stormwater runoff, and hydraulic capacity during construction. patterns, Impact HWR #3: Temporary Construction Impacts to Surface Water Quality (Area Temporarily Disturbed) 8,545 acres 8,468 acres 8,668 acres 8,460 acres -36 acres compared to B-P Build Alternatives +2,081 acres compared to B-P Build Alternatives Impact HWR #4: Temporary Construction Impacts to Groundwater Volume, Quality, and Recharge All B-P Build Alternatives would avoid or minimize impacts on groundwater during construction.
-Operations Impact HWR #5: Permanent Operation Impacts to Floodplains and Floodways 19.5 miles 19.5 miles 19.4 miles 19.5 miles -0.014 mile compared to B-P Build Alternatives -0.019 mile compared to B-P Build Alternatives Impact HWR #6: Permanent Operation Impacts to Drainage Patterns, Stormwater Runoff, and Hydraulic Capacity (Net Increase in Impervious Surface Area) 767 acres 774 acres 751 acres 763 acres -1 acre compared to B-P Build Alternatives -5.9 acres compared to B- P Build Alternatives Impact HWR #7: Permanent Operation Impacts to Surface Water Quality All B-P Build during operat uld avoid or m ninimize impac ts on surface wa ater quality

-Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Impact HWR #8: Permanent Operation Impacts to Groundwater Volume, Quality, and Recharge (Length of Groundwater Basin Crossed) 61 miles 61 miles 60.5 miles 61 miles Same as B-P Build Alternatives Same as B-P Build Alternatives Area of Groundwater Basin Crossed 7,595 acres 7,525 acres 7,691 acres 7,508 acres Same as B-P Build Alternatives Same as B-P Build Alternatives
+Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Impact HWR #3: Temporary Construction Impacts to Surface Water Quality (Area Temporarily Disturbed) 9,825 acres 8,753 acres 8,865 acres 8,733 acres +4 acres compared to B-P Build Alternatives +577 acres compared to B-P Build Alternatives Impact HWR #4: Temporary Construction Impacts to Groundwater Volume, Quality, and Recharge All B-P Build Alternatives would avoid or minimize impacts on groundwater during construction.
+Operations Impact HWR #5: Permanent Operation Impacts to Floodplains and Floodways 19.5 miles 19.5 miles 19.4 miles 19.5 miles -0.014 mile compared to Build Alternatives -0.019 mile compared to Build Alternatives Impact HWR #6: Permanent Operation Impacts to Drainage Patterns, Stormwater Runoff, and Hydraulic Capacity (Net Increase in Impervious Surface Area) 764 acres 771 acres 743 acres 760 acres -1 acre compared to B-P Build Alternatives -5.9 acres compared to B-P Build Alternatives Impact HWR #7: Permanent Operation Impacts to Surface Water Quality All B-P Build during opera ould avoid or minimize impa acts on surface water quality Impact HWR #8: Permanent Operation Impacts to Groundwater Volume, Quality, and Recharge (Length of Groundwater Basin Crossed) 61 miles 61 miles 60.5 miles 61 miles Same as B- P Build Alternatives Same as B-P Build Alternatives Area of Groundwater Basin Crossed 6,733 acres 6,664 acres 6,761 acres 6,732 acres Same as B- P Build Alternatives Same as B-P Build Alternatives

 Construction activities within the floodplains could temporarily impede or redirect flood flows, potentially resulting in increased flood elevations, redefined flood hazard areas, and flooding in areas previously not at risk from the 100-year flood.
 The Palmdale Station would also construct drainage facilities and a detention area within a floodplain.
-In addition, the Lancaster North A LMF/MOWF and Lancaster B MOWF would be constructed within a 100-year floodplain.
+In addition, the MOWF would be constructed within a 100-year floodplain.
 However, construction activities would be short-term, all floodplains impacted by construction activities would be restored to their pre-existing conditions, and BMPs would be implemented during construction as required by Mitigation Measures WQ-MM#1 and BIO-MM#32.

 Alternatives 1, 2, and 5 would cross 19.5 miles of floodplains.
 Alternative 3 would only cross 19.4 miles of floodplains, which is the least amount of mileage.
 The B-P Build Alternatives (including the CCNM Design Options) would result in several locations where the increase in water surface elevation would exceed 1 foot.
 The Palmdale Station would also result in drainage facilities and a detention area within a floodplain.
-The Lancaster North A LMF/MOWF and Lancaster B MOWF would also be constructed within a floodplain.
+The MOWF would also be constructed within a floodplain.

 However, through compliance with HYD-IAMF#2 and implementation of Mitigation Measure WQ-MM#4, the HSR project would not place structures within a 100-year flood hazard area in a manner that would impede or redirect flood flows or expose people or structures to loss, injury, or death involving flooding.
 Any change in floodplain elevations and boundaries would be reflected on the revised FIRM so that the HSR project would not violate regulatory floodplain standards.